 Cyberlaw intents to remove all types of cyber offenses.
 Following offenses are covered under Cyber Law:

-Cyber law is important in a country like India where internet is used at a large extent.
-The law is enacted to save people and organizations from Cyber crime and other internet related crimes.
+Cyberlaw is important in a country like India where the internet is used to a large extent.
+The law is enacted to save people and organizations from Cybercrime and other internet-related crimes.
 It protects the privacy of every individual and organization.
-Before the enactment of Cyber law, no specific law existed in India to deal with cyber crime.
-As per rules and regulations of the Cyber law, a person who commits cybercrime is liable to get punishment.
-If anyone violates and breaks the provisions of the law, then it allows another person or organizations to take legal action against that person.
+Before the enactment of Cyberlaw, no specific law existed in India to deal with cybercrime.
+As per rules and regulations of the Cyberlaw, a person who commits cybercrime is liable to get punishment.
+If anyone violates and breaks the provisions of the law, then it allows another person or organization to take legal action against that person.